-Instructions for use: This position is fully functional for routine files/cases and works under limited guidance and instructions from more senior lawyers for more complex files/cases.
-Typically, this position reports either to an Assistant Director (LO4) or to a Director (LO5) depending on the branch.
+Instructions for use: The position is a senior counsel and is accountable for legal matters with high risk and high complexity.
+Typically, this position reports to a management stream Director (LO5).
 For Legislative Counsel: Reports to the Assistant Chief Legislative Counsel or the Chief Legislative Counsel.

-\For the purposes of the CJD, the term "senior lawyers" is used to refer to lawyers who are more senior in respect of experience in the job while the term "senior counsel" is used to refer to the level of the Justice Legal Counsel 4 (LO4) position.
+For the purposes of the CJD, the term "senior lawyers" is used to refer to lawyers who are more senior in respect of experience in the job while the term "senior counsel" is used to refer to the level of the Justice Legal Counsel 4 (LO4) position.